A straightforward trailed out-and-back, with a short bushwhack to the summit of Mt Pleasant.

 Bushwhack to Summit of Mt Pleasant

-From the ledge, I hiked another 1000’ or so up the trail to gain some elevation before beginning the bushwhack at the first section that looked passable.
+From the ledge, I hiked 1000 feet further southeast along the trail to gain some elevation before beginning the bushwhack.
+At the first section that looked passable, I headed off-trail and uphill.

 There were two ledge systems to climb.
 The woods are really thick up there, so it took a bit of effort for 10-15 minutes to get to the summit, which is marked with a boulder and a cairn.
 Nothing fancy, no views.